iqtree/iqtree.github.io/doc/Tutorial.md

     iqtree -s morphology.phy -st MORPH

-IQ-TREE implements to two morphological ML models (MK and ORDERED; see Lewis 2001), where MK is the default model.
+IQ-TREE implements to two morphological ML models: MK and ORDERED ([Lewis, 2001]), where MK is the default model.
 MK is a Juke-Cantor-like model.
 ORDERED model considers only transitions between neighboring states `i, i+1`.
 Morphological data typically do not have constant (uninformative) sites.
 In such case, you should apply ascertainment bias correction model by e.g.: